ahmadianlab/tc-gan/README.md

   is the directory with this `README.md` file.
 The default first argument is `/opt/tc-gan/run`.

-To reproduce the visualizations of figures 3 and 4 use the ipython notebooks `Fig3_analysis.ipynb` and `Fig4_analysis.ipynb`.
-In `Fig4_analaysis.ipynb` you must manually set the path of the tuning curve data.
+To reproduce the visualizations of figures 3 and 4 use the ipython notebooks `Fig3analysis.py` and `Fig4analysis.py`.
+In `Fig4analaysis.py` you must manually set the path of the tuning curve data using the positional command line arguments.
+To recreate figure 5 use `Fig5analysis.py` using the positional command line arguments to set the path to the GAN and MM data you wish to use.
+The script assumes that the true parameters of both runs are the same.
+TO recreaste figure 6 use `Fig6analysis.py`.
+This script assumes that you have already run the `fig6` run script and all the resulting data is saved in the folders `scripts/fig6/*`.

 ### Compiling C code in the cluster node